 You know the military service means going through the ASVAB Test first?
-The the Armed Services Vocational Aptitude Battery Test is the standard tool used by the American Government in evaluating applicants to the Military, Navy, Coast Guard and the Air Force.
+The Armed Services Vocational Aptitude Battery Test is the standard tool used by the American Government in evaluating applicants to the Military, Navy, Coast Guard and the Air Force.

 A multi-battery exam -that is, it’s several tests in one - can help vocational counselors to advice their high school clients whether they’re fit for life in the armed services.
-It can also help the military in assigning applicants to various sections of armed services they’re most qualified for.
+It can also assist the military in assigning applicants to various sections of armed services they’re most qualified for.

-But do note: if your score belongs to the 10th percentile or less (this means that 90% of the applicants who took the test with you scored higher than you do), you may need legal exception to enlist.
+But do note: if your score belongs to the 10th percentile or less (this means that 90% of the applicants who took the test with you scored higher than you do), you may need a legal exception to enlist.
 By law, the US military must secure direction from superior officers before accepting an applicant who scored in the bottom 10% of every batch.

 The good news is: if you do make it, but you get assigned work you’re not keen on, there are in-service versions of the test.
-You can always re-take the exam after getting in, if you want to qualify for a service whose test score quota you didn’t meet before.
+You can always re-take the exam after getting in if you want to qualify for a service whose test score quota you didn’t meet before.
 Note though that unlimited ASVAB re-takes are only allowed once you’ve already been accepted to the service.
-Before acceptance to the force, your scores are valid for two years.
+Before acceptance of the force, your scores are valid for two years.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.